yangsuiyun/00Architect/README.md

 # ITDevelopBestPratice
-This repo used to summary best practice for IT project collaboration.
+This repo used to summary IT book note.